dsj7419/patch-pilot/README.md

 - Ensure the unified diff headers (`diff --git`, `---`, `+++`) use LF (`
 `) endings.
 - PatchPilot normalizes content line endings automatically, but header CRLFs can occasionally impact file matching.

+### What does the ℹ️ icon in the Preview mean?

+- This indicates that PatchPilot detected and automatically corrected inaccurate line counts in that file's diff hunk headers (@@ ... @@), which often improves the chances of the patch applying correctly, especially for AI-generated diffs.
+You can disable this via the patchPilot.autoCorrectHunkHeaders setting if needed.

 ---